DigitalAXPP/Test-UDPConnection/External_Help/Receive-UdpMessage.md

 ## PARAMETERS

 ### -Path
-Enter the port you want to send the message on.
+Enter the path of the log file.

 ```yaml
 Type: String